Academic and study skills

 • Writing critical reviews

-Students can find support through four primary methods: individual appointments, seminars in their school, and through online resources.
+Students can find support through a variety of methods: individual appointments, seminars in their school, workshops and through online resources.
 Academic and study skills image.Students may also have their questions answered by reviewing the information covered in the TGAP module and in the University of St Andrews’ Good Academic Practice Policy.

 Please note, that our CEED office does not have a full mobility access.
 If you have any access requirements, please contact CEED directly on (01334) 46 2141 or email learning@st-andrews.ac.uk